As the Social Media Tide Is Shifting, Will Nonprofits Ride the Wave?

 In our last post on marketing shifts, we unpacked the social rodeo that is live social video content.
-Shifts in availability and accessibility of brand and user generated video content are changing the way corporate America spends its advertising and marketing dollars.
-What about the nonprofit sector, many of which operate on a shoestring budget with limited overhead so as to best serve their cause.
-How are the shifts — specifically in social media — impacting the nonprofit world?
+Shifts in availability and accessibility of brand and user-generated video content are changing the way corporate America spends its advertising and marketing dollars.
+What about social media marketing for nonprofits—many of which operate on a shoestring budget with limited overhead so as to best serve their cause.
+How are the shifts — specifically in social media marketing— impacting the nonprofit world?

 In large part, the rise and success of social media is making a positive impact on fundraising and awareness activities, creating more opportunities to connect with new audiences than ever before.
 In fact, 55% of people who engage with nonprofits on social media end up taking some sort of action, 59% of those people make financial contributions, 53% volunteer and 43% attend or participate in charitable events in their community because of social media.
 Bottom line: if your nonprofit is not active on social media, you are missing out on a great opportunity to raise money, mobilize people, and do more good for your organization.

-Engaging donors and mobilizing volunteers continue to be the primary goal of nonprofit social media engagement.
+Engaging donors and mobilizing volunteers continue to be the primary goal of nonprofit social media marketing.

 Here is a breakdown of how nonprofits and their audiences are connecting with each other on social media, courtesy of nonprofitsource.com: